-With just 5 ingredients, these Easy Asparagus Tarts with Mozzarella Cheese are quick, easy and versatile.
-Serve these savory tarts for brunch, lunch, or as an appetizer to dinner.
+With just 5 ingredients, this Easy Asparagus Tart with Mozzarella Cheese recipe is quick, easy and versatile.
+Serve this savory tart for brunch, lunch, or as an appetizer to dinner.

 This is a versatile recipe because it can literally be served any time of the day, either as the main course or as an appetizer or side dish.
 I love serving this at brunch, as it strikes the “lunch” side of brunch and provides a nice contrast to all the breakfast foods.
 It can also make a light meal, perfect for lunch, or serve to guests as an appetizer while you prepare the main course.

 Even though asparagus is likely not the first thing to pop into your mind when you think of green vegetables, they’re one of my favorites.
 I’ll take asparagus over spinach any day!
 I love how quickly asparagus cooks and how it becomes tender and flavorful with just a few ingredients.
 And, if you can make these tarts with asparagus fresh from the garden…oh so good!

 There’s really no way to go wrong when you make an asparagus tart!
 As long as you like asparagus (and possibly even otherwise!), you’ll love these tender, flaky and cheesy tarts!

 Here are a few reasons why I love making this asparagus puff pastry tart.

 - Only 5 ingredients.
 First and foremost, you’ll just need 5 ingredients to make this asparagus cheese tart – and that’s including salt and pepper!

 - Quick & easy.
 From start to finish, this recipe comes together in about 30 minutes.
 So easy you can whip it anytime!